evhub/coconut/HELP.md

             return point(self.x + x, self.y + y)
         else:
-            raise TypeError("arg to transform must be a point")
+            raise TypeError("arg to transform must be a point") def __eq__(self, other):
+        match point(=self.x, =self.y) in other:
+            return True
+        else:
+            return False

 point(1,2) |> point(3,4).transform |> print
+print( point(1,2) == point(1, 2) )
 ```
 As you can see, matching to data types can be very useful.
+Values defined by the user with the `data` statement can be matched against and their contents accessed by specifically referencing arguments to the data type's constructor.

+Additionally, this example demonstrates checks against predefined variables, which can be done by prefixing the variable name with an equals sign.

 Even more common, however, are head-tail list or tuple deconstructions.
 Here's an example:
 ```
 def duplicate_first(value):
     match l=([x] + xs) in value: